ad-si/awesome-sheet-music/README.md

   of previously unreleased tunes.
 - [Clairnote] - Alternative music notation to ease reading and understanding.
 - [flat.io] - The online music score editor for your compositions.
+- [flowkey] - Interactive app to learn how to play the piano.
 - [Fretmonster] - Fingering charts app for Guitar, Ukulele, Bass, and Mandolin.
 - [Fretboard 1] - Chords, scales, and fingerings for string instruments.
 - [Fretboard 2] - Chord diagrams for Guitar.